AI-Business-Tools/.github/profile/README.md

 ## About

 This organization publishes AI tools, skills, guides, and templates for business professionals and educators, developed by [Ben Bentzin](https://www.linkedin.com/in/bentzin/), Associate Professor at the University of Texas at Austin McCombs School of Business.
-The work started as tools for building MBA course materials across a full-semester course on AI strategy and has been generalized for anyone doing similar knowledge work.
-More resources will be added over time.

 Ben writes about integrating AI into business at [businessai.substack.com](https://businessai.substack.com).